MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/associate-file-type-file-comparison-tool.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]
 [!INCLUDE [version-vs-gt-eq-2019](../../includes/version-vs-gt-eq-2019.md)]

 You can compare text files by using the [Diff window](compare-files.md), the default file-comparison tool integrated with Visual Studio.
 You can also enable a different file-comparison tool to use for file types that you specify.
-You can use any comparison tool that supports the full paths of the two files that you want to compare, as command-line arguments.
+You can use any comparison tool that supports as command-line arguments the full paths of the two files that you want to compare.

 ## Prerequisites